Print Friendly

 1. Is your father home, children?

-2. There is no one in the house.
+2. There is no one home.

 3. Have you (alaq) been in the town behind that mountain there?